Frequently asked questions

 The device and its technical specifications

 HASHWallet has a format proper for bank cards, sized 85.60 × 53.98 mm and 1.5 mm of thickness.
-The Seed Card also use the same size but with 0,76 mm of thickness, and complies with the ISO/IEC 7810.
+The Recovery Card also use the same size but with 0,76 mm of thickness, and complies with the ISO/IEC 7810.

 HASHWallet complies with the IP67 protection level against dust and water.
 This results in a solid and durable device.